devSchacht/essential-image-optimization/app/partials/book.md

 Vincent Orback recommended this approach:

-Browsers with WebP support signal their support explicitly in the Accept header.
-If you happen to control your backend, you can just return the WebP version of an image if it exists on disk instead of the JPEG or PNG.
-This, however, isn't always possible if using a static host like S3 or GitHub pages.
+Browsers can [signal WebP support explicitly](http://vincentorback.se/blog/using-webp-images-with-htaccess/) via an [Accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept).
+If you control your backend, you can return a WebP version of an image if it exists on disk rather than formats like JPEG or PNG.
+This isn’t always possible however (e.g for static hosts like GitHub pages or S3) so be sure to check before considering this option.

 Here is a sample .htaccess file for the Apache web server: